We realize many of our customers are facing challenges of their own right now. We're asking that you work with us to ease your worries.

 MGED bills are often 25 to 40% lower than typical bills in other towns served by investor-owned utilities and that helps too.

 Even though you may not be able to pay your electric or natural gas bill in full, we encourage you to call our customer service representatives and make a plan.
-Even a partial payment for the coming months will help keep your past due balance manageable and get you back to a zero balance faster when you begin to receive emergency aid.
+Even a partial payment for the coming months will help keep your past due balance manageable and get you back to a zero balance faster.
 That will be one less worry.
 (508-947-1371 from 8:30AM to 5PM or Contact Us online)

 We also want to help you save energy to lower your bills while sheltering or working from home.
 It might be easier than you think.